 Expert Panel processing time

-Based on submitted information, the Expert Panel's relevant members will review the inquiry.
 It normally takes two weeks from the date on which the Expert Panel receives a complete request until a response is sent to the doctor at the hospital.
 If the panel needs to obtain further information in Norway or abroad, the process may take slightly longer.
 If more than four weeks pass, the doctor will receive preliminary feedback.

 Following Expert Panel advice